 To book a treatment or buy a gift voucher please call treat's Reception Team: 01603 514195 or [email protected]

 From her work, training and own experience Claire understands that it is often the quality, not the quantity of movement that determines health, fitness and sporting success.
 She was drawn to pilates because its principles of alignment, concentration and control emphasis standing, moving and exercising with correct technique.
 She incorporates these essential pilates techniques into her physiotherapy practice and adapts Pilates classes and sessions to individual needs, often using small equipment or supports to improve technique and make the exercises more effective.
+Claire teaches Pilates in 1:1 or small group sessions, and holds a weekly Thursday evening class on zoom.

 |Physiotherapy||50-60 mins||£60 Initial Appointment|